 What to eat if you need natural and organic clear liquid diet colonoscopy test options.
 Includes products that can be found at your local retailer!

-Turning thirty was rough.
-The first big milestone always is.
-I cried for about two weeks.
-And then as I eased into my thirties I found that they were actually pretty liberating.
-The demands and worries are a lot more than in my twenties, but it’s a really fun time of life.
+Turning thirty was really rough for me.
+It felt like this milestone was my first big one and I cried for about two weeks.
+However, I eased into my thirties and I found that they were actually pretty liberating.
 Watching my family grow and mature, taking on bigger career changes in my professional life and feeling like we are moving forward in life while feeling like it is just flying by is fun and challenging.
-My body seems to endure more–longer runs, more challenging workouts and steadier paces than it used to.
+My body seems to endure more--longer runs, more challenging workouts and steadier paces than it used to.
 Weekends can finally be spent relaxing!!
 Parties end earlier than they used to since most of us have kids waking us up by 7 or 8 the next morning.
 I love being the age that I am.

 It has it's challenges too.
 Like many of us, certain milestones bring certain...inconvienences.
 In my thirties it was all the blood work and other fun tests.
 40?
 Mammogram.
 50?
 Colonoscopy.

-Your list might look a little different and your instructions might differ a little bit too but the general rule of thumb is it may not look like there are a whole lot of options for you if you eat organic or natural.
+Your list might look a little different and your instructions might differ a little bit too but the general rule of thumb is it may not look like there are a whole lot of options for you if you eat organic or natural and have to get a colonoscopy.

-For me, I generally don’t consume fruit juice.
-Everytime I think of having a juice, my mom’s “don’t drink your calories” goes through my head.
-Her philosophy was always to waste your calories on the good stuff like chocolate than to waste them on juice that still leaves you thirsty.
-And jello?
-Most of them contain food dyes.
-Jello isn’t readily seen in the health food aisle.
+For me, I generally don't consume fruit juice.
+When I had my colonoscopy, juice was something that just made my stomach hurt.
+To have to drink juice all day was not appealing at all!
+And Jello often isn't readily seen in the health food aisle.
 The list goes on and on.
-So what CAN you have if you need to be on a clear liquid diet but don’t want to change…or CAN’T change your eating habits for dietary reasons?
+So what CAN you have if you need to be on a clear liquid diet but don't want to change...or CAN'T change your eating habits for dietary reasons?

-There are some fabulous products on the market.
+Thankfully there are some fabulous products on the market.
 All of the products mentioned here were found at major retailers like Target and Walmart.
-I did not get compensated in anyway for this post or for mentioning any specific products.
+If you don't have one of those stores close to you, I have provided links as well.

-Some of the instructions I’ve read include a “light breakfast” the day before the procedure with clear liquids beginning 24 hours prior to the procedure.
-If you are able to enjoy a light breakfast and need it to be more liquid in content, try this option:
+Some of the colonoscopy instructions I've read include a "light breakfast" the day before the procedure with clear liquids beginning 24 hours prior to the procedure.
+If you are able to enjoy a light breakfast and need it to be more liquid in content, try a protein drink option.
+I was also looking at some other forums that had doctors allowing their patients to drink non milk based protein drinks on a clear liquid diet prior to their cleanse.

 This is a tough one because you will probably need to make your own jello.
 Most of the health food stores carry plain grass fed gelatin either in bottles or in bulk.
 If you don't have the time to make an extra trip to the store, I suggest just grabbing plain gelatin from the shelf (in the jello aisle).
 Grab one of your favorite juices and use it to make some jello.